secw01f/webrecon/README.md

 WebRecon is a tool for conducting basic automated reconnaissance against websites.
 Built on the sholders of giants, WebRecon uses multiple tools to conduct subdomain enumeration, web host identification, directory enumeration/bruteforcing, port scanning, potential exploit identification, and identification of potentially interesting information.

-A big thanks is owed to @tomnomnom, @Fyodor, @offensive-security, and @michenriksen for creating the underlying tools that make this piece of autmation useful.
+A big thanks is owed to @tomnomnom, @Fyodor, @offensive-security, and @michenriksen for creating the underlying tools that make this piece of automation useful.

 # Requirements